 Appropriate Disciplines OT/COTA, PT/PTA, SLP/SLPA

 Course Level: Introductory

 For events that are Live Streamed, the streaming participants will verify attendance through codes given throughout course and complete a multiple choice quiz (80% passing score) and evaluation at the end.

 Upon successful completion of this course, participants will be able to:

-- Document ocular motor and visual skills
+- Document ocular motor and near vision focusing problems